 Expert Tips

-• Start by rinsing the liver in cold water to remove some of the bitterness.
+- Prepare the liver.
+Start by rinsing the beef liver in cold water to remove some of the bitterness.

-• If you follow one rule when preparing liver – don’t overcook it.
-Cooking liver too long causes the meat to be chewy and tough.
-No one wants that.
+- Don’t overcook the liver.
+If you remember one thing from this write-up, don’t overcook liver.
+Cooking beef liver for too long causes the meat to become chewy and tough.

-If you love this kaleji recipe, try one of these Pakistani favorites!
+If you enjoy this easy kaleji recipe, try more Pakistani recipes from Jamil Ghar!

 Serving Suggestions

-• Freeze –Let the dish cool.
-Then, transfer it to a freezer-safe bag or container.
+- Freeze: Let the dish cool and transfer it to a freezer-safe bag or container.
 Kaleji freezes for 2-3 months.

 Frequently Asked Questions